gnolang/gno/docs/how-to-guides/deploy.md

 ## Overview

 This guide shows you how to deploy any realm or package to the Gno chain.
+It will show you how to:
+- Deploy Gno code in your browser via the Playground,
-Deployment is be done by utilizing `gnokey`'s `maketx addpkg` API.
+- Deploy Gno code from your local machine using `gnokey`'s `maketx addpkg` API.

+## Deployment via the Playground

+## Deployment by using `gnokey`

 :::info
 Regardless of whether you're deploying a realm or a package, you will be using `gnokey`'s `maketx addpkg` - the usage of `maketx addpkg` in both cases is identical.